-Your dentist paints dental sealant onto the chewing surfaces of teeth, those more likely to accumulate food and plaque in small crevices your toothbrush cannot reach.
+Your dentist paints the dental sealant onto the chewing surfaces of teeth, those more likely to accumulate food and plaque in small crevices your toothbrush cannot reach.
 This thin coating is a type of plastic.
 It bonds into the nooks of your teeth, smoothing these surfaces and acting as a protective shield.

-Of course, even with dental sealant, you must properly brush and floss your teeth.
+Of course, even with dental sealant, you must always properly brush and floss your teeth.
 Otherwise, you still risk suffering tooth decay.
 The plastic coating merely gives you another advantage over plaque, food debris and harmful bacteria that cause cavities.

 Who needs dental sealant?

-Young people, specifically children and teens, benefit most from sealants.
+Young people, specifically children and teens, benefit most from the sealants.
 They experience higher risk for decay in the grooves and crevices of their molars and premolars.
 But adults can also benefit from this dental service.

 The best time to start applying dental sealant to your child’s teeth is as soon as their premolars and molars erupt.
 Children ages six to 14 are most likely to suffer cavities.
 So during these ages, you should definitely ask your dentist about protecting your child’s teeth.

-Although dentists typically apply this coating to permanent teeth, it also works well for baby teeth.
+Although dentists typically apply this coating to permanent teeth, it also works very well for baby teeth.
 Some of these early teeth have deep grooves and crevices, too.
-Since your child’s baby teeth contribute to correct spacing of permanent ones, keeping them healthy is important.
+Since your child’s baby teeth contribute to correct spacing of permanent ones, keeping them healthy is extremely important.

-How the Dentist Applies Sealant
+How Does the Dentist Applies Sealant

 - Thoroughly clean the teeth